gardener/gardener/README.md

 Besides the conformance tests, over 400 additional e2e tests are executed on a daily basis.
 Get an overview of the test results at [testgrid](https://testgrid.k8s.io/gardener-all).

-## To start using or developing the Gardener locally
+## Start using or developing the Gardener locally

 See our documentation in the `/docs` repository, please [find the index here](docs/README.md).

-## Setting up your own Gardener landscape in the cloud
+## Setting up your own Gardener landscape in the Cloud

 The quickest way to test drive Gardener is to install it virtually onto an existing Kubernetes cluster, just like you would install any other Kubernetes-ready application.
 Launch your automatic installer [here](https://gardener.cloud/installer/)